 In each problem White is to play and force mate in the number of moves stipulated.
-In these directmates give White's first move and all variations after that where Black manages to put off mate until White's last-allowed move (move 4 in both problems).
-These full-length variations are to be written up to White's penultimate move (move 3 in both problems).
+In these directmates give White's first move and all variations after that where Black manages to put off mate until White's last-allowed move (move 4 in No. 1 and move 5 in No. 2).
+These full-length variations are to be written up to White's penultimate move (move 3 in No. 1 and move 4 in No. 2).
 Inferior black moves that lead to mate before White's last-allowed move need not be given.
 The next paragraph about threats applies.